OFTEC – Terms and conditions

 3.2 If the payment has been received for the Goods the Supplier shall refund the Customer the price paid for the Goods within 30 days.

-4.1 The price for the Goods shall be calculated in accordance with the prices listed on the Supplier's website at the time of submitting the Order (Price).
+4.1 The price for Goods or Services shall be calculated in accordance with the prices listed on the Supplier's website, elsewhere written or advised verbally at the time of submitting the Order.

-4.2 The Price payable shall be subject to VAT which shall be payable by the Customer.
+4.2 The price payable shall be subject to VAT, where applicable, which shall be payable by the Customer.

 4.3 The Customer shall be liable for all costs or charges in relation to packaging, loading, unloading, carriage and insurance of the Goods.

-5.1 The Customer must pay the Price in full, cleared funds prior to delivery.
+5.1 The Customer must pay the price for Goods in full, cleared funds prior to delivery.

-5.2 Where the Supplier and Customer have a credit account in place, the Supplier shall invoice the Customer accordingly.
+5.7 Where the Supplier and Customer have a credit account in place, the Supplier shall invoice the customer accordingly.

 6.1 Unless agreed otherwise the Supplier will deliver the Goods as specified in the Order.
 The Goods shall be deemed delivered by the Supplier on arrival of the Goods at the Location.

-(a) risk in the Goods shall pass to the Customer;
+(a) risk in the Goods shall pass to the customer;/p>

 (b) the Goods shall be deemed to have been delivered; and